juliek1217/Soundpeeps/README.md

 # Soundpeeps Version 1.0.0
 ## Soundpeeps is a social networking app.
-Use Soundpeeps to find someone to go to upcoming concert or music festival together.
+Use Soundpeeps to find someone to go to upcoming concerts or music festival together.
 ## Android app project

 The features and backend will later be extended to fit the iOS, and a web app.